SealDoGaming/Portfolio/index.md

-## Welcome to Brady Emmelhainz's Portfolio Site
+## Welcome to Brady Emmelhainz's Portfolio Site TITLE

 You can use the [editor on GitHub](https://github.com/SealDoGaming/super-waddle/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.